- City Government

 - Claim must be filed within 3 years of the date of the crime.

-- Be a United States resident with the crime occurring in Texas or a Texas resident who becomes a victim in a state or country without a compensation program.
+- Be a U.S. resident with the crime occurring in Texas or a Texas resident who becomes a victim in a state or country without a compensation program.
 United States citizenship is not required.